 3. Attend the Master's Colloquia and present in one session

 You are obliged to present your research in the master colloquium at the latest 2 months after registration.
 The presentations always take place within the framework of the Master’s Colloquia and these dates are binding.
 This means that master candidates have to attend all the Master's Colloquia sessions which take place during their thesis processing time.
 This allows students to learn from each other and give feedback to others, even if they do not present their own work.
 Further information on the presentation format and the Master's Colloquium can be found here.

 4. Complete and hand in your thesis

 After a maximum of 4 months, you must submit your Master's Thesis in bound form (2 hardcopies) to our secretary, Mrs. Schleicher (be sure to take note of office hours!).
+The earliest date for dropping off the Master's Thesis is two weeks before the deadline.
 Each Master's Thesis must include a CD, DVD or Flash Drive containing the Master's Thesis, the data used and any algorithms, computer programs or routines used to create and interpret the data (e.g. CATA files, Stata Do-File and Stata Log File) and (if applicable) all recorded interviews collected for your thesis.
 Please note that there is an upper limit for the main body, which should not exceed 60 to 80 pages (including tables, figures and references, without attachments).
 Your supervisor can set a different page limit.
 Any main text page (excluding appendices) above the page limit will not be read or graded!
 For further formal referencing and academic writing, we refer to the Academy of Management Journal's Author Guidelines and Resources.
 The last page of your thesis has to contain a signed declaration of authorship.
 Please note that all your work is checked for plagiarism and that the electronic software (TurnitIn) we use works perfectly.
 There is no tolerance for unethical behavior, plagiarism and fraud.